-The Foundation’s approach to the protection of children, young people and vulnerable adults is based on the principles recognised in the Young People Act 1989, The United Nations Declaration on the Rights of the Child 1991, and the Safeguarding Adults Care Act 2014.
-We recognise that the welfare of all children, young people and vulnerable adults is paramount, regardless of age, disability, gender, racial heritage, religious belief and sexual orientation or identity and that they have the right to protection from all types of harm and abuse.
+The Foundation’s approach to the protection of children, young people and adults at risk is based on the principles recognised in the Young People Act 1989, The United Nations Declaration on the Rights of the Child 1991, and the Safeguarding Adults Care Act 2014.
+We recognise that the welfare of all children, young people and adults at risk is paramount, regardless of age, disability, gender, racial heritage, religious belief and sexual orientation or identity and that they have the right to protection from all types of harm and abuse.

-The Samworth Foundation aims to meet its commitment to support grantees and their programmes to ensure that they are safe for the children, young people and vulnerable adults and to help protect them through the following means:
+The Samworth Foundation aims to meet its commitment to support grantees and their programmes to ensure that they are safe for the children, young people and adults at risk and to help protect them through the following means:

 - Awareness: Ensuring that all Foundation representatives and grantees are notified of and made aware that they are expected to comply with the policy.